 How is hearing loss diagnosed?

 The very first step of the journey is to take a detailed medical history and fill out a lifestyle questionnaire.
 This will help us identify if there is a potential cause of the hearing loss and also understand your needs and requirements.
-Next we use video-otoscopy to take images and check the health of the outer ear canal and tympanic membrane or eardrum.
+Next, we use video-otoscopy to take images and check the health of the outer ear canal and tympanic membrane or eardrum.
 This will also indicate if it is safe to proceed with further tests.

 We then determine how well you process sound by performing speech tests and recording your responses to a series of different word lists.

-As the number one reason for booking a hearing test is trouble hearing in noise, we then perform what is probably the most important test of all, a speech in noise test.
+As the number one reason for booking a hearing test is trouble hearing in noise, we then perform what is probably the most important test of all, a speech-in-noise test.
 This is where a recorded series of sentences is played through headphones or ear inserts and you respond by repeating what you think that sentence is.
 The number of words correctly repeated is recorded.
-Each subsequent sentence has more background noise to replicate the real life situations you find yourself in.
+Each subsequent sentence has more background noise to replicate the real-life situations you find yourself in.
 The results of all our speech tests give a percentage score of your ability to hear.

 The next test is the main reason for booking in the first place, the audiometric test.
 This is performed in a soundproof booth or soundproof room.

-A series of pure tones are played and a button is pressed by you everytime a tone is heard.
-This is done one ear at a time and the results plotted as a line on a graph called an audiogram.
+A series of pure tones are played and a button is pressed by you every time a tone is heard.
+This is done one ear at a time and the results are plotted as a line on a graph called an audiogram.
 A further test is a bone conduction test to determine if the hearing loss is sensorineural or conductive and either will determine further tests to perform.

 Depending on results, it may be necessary to conduct a tympanogram which measures middle ear function and is very commonly and regularly taken in the case of conductive and mixed hearing losses.
-A small probe is placed into the outer ear canal and once a good seal is acquired, gentle pressure and a tone are played into the canal and the response automatically recorded.
+A small probe is placed into the outer ear canal and once a good seal is acquired, gentle pressure and a tone are played into the canal and the response is automatically recorded.

 This is all done in joint consultation so we can be assured you fully understand the process and together we get the best possible solution for your hearing and obtain an improved quality of life.